Color Classics: History

+The final Color Classic cartoon - Vitamin Hay - was released in 1941, and featured the characters Hunky and Spunky.
+Reportedly the Fleischers decided to end the Color Classic series in the early-1940s, since by that point the novelty of cartoons in color had largely worn-off with audiences.
+The Color Classics were replaced with the Gabby series.
+A similar series would be started by Fleischer's successor Famous Studios during 1943, with the name Noveltoons.

 Later statuses

 During 1955, Paramount sold all rights to the Color Classics cartoons to television distributor U.M. & M. TV Corporation.
-U.M. & M. altered the original beginning credits sequences for some of the shorts, to remove all references to the names "Paramount Pictures" and "Technicolor", and to add their own Copyright notices.
+U.M. & M. altered the original beginning credits sequences for some of the shorts, to remove all references to the names "Paramount Pictures" and "Technicolor", and to add their own copyright notices, but did not modify the original negatives due to the complexity of Technicolor materials.
 Before the re-titling could be finished, U.M. & M. was bought by National Telefilm Associates (NTA).
 Instead of re-filming the openings, NTA obscured the references to the Paramount and Technicolor names by placing black bars over the original title cards and Copyright notices.
 Only a few Color Classics had their title cards redone by U.M. & M., among them Poor Cinderella (re-filmed in black and white to match the other Betty Boop shorts), Greedy Humpty Dumpty, Play Safe, Christmas Comes But Once a Year, Bunny Mooning, Little Lambkins, and Vitamin Hay.

 NTA distributed the Color Classics to television, yet allowed the Copyrights on all of the shorts to lapse except The Tears of an Onion.
 Many public domain video distributors have released television prints of Color Classics shorts for Home Video.
 The UCLA Film and Television Archive has, through the assistance of Republic Pictures (successor company to U.M. & M. and NTA), retained original theatrical copies of all of the shorts, which have periodically been shown in revival movie houses and by Cable Television.